thippeswammy/dSPACE/README.md

 ## Overview

-This Simulink model simulates various features of a car for a Hardware-in-the-Loop (HIL) testing environment using the dSPACE SCALEXIO system.
-The model includes controls for ignition, gearbox, acceleration, braking, steering angle, indicators, and hand brake functionality.
-The HIL setup enables real-time simulation and communication between the Simulink model and Arduino Uno, which interfaces with the physical output components (e.g., servos, LEDs).
-The model is configured for use in ConfigurationDesk and ControlDesk, allowing seamless input manipulation and output monitoring.
+This project presents a Simulink model designed to simulate various features of a car for Software-in-the-Loop (SIL) and Hardware-in-the-Loop (HIL) testing environments utilizing the dSPACE SCALEXIO system.
+The model incorporates controls for ignition, gearbox, acceleration, braking, steering angle, indicators, and hand brake functionality.
+The HIL setup allows real-time simulation and communication between the Simulink model and the dSPACE SCALEXIO system, with output signal pins connected to an Arduino Mega for controlling physical components (e.g., servos, LEDs).
+The model is configured for use in ConfigurationDesk and ControlDesk, enabling seamless input manipulation and output monitoring.

 ## Project Structure

 - **Simulink Model**: Contains subsystems for each car feature.
 - **ConfigurationDesk Setup**: Configures I/O channels for the dSPACE SCALEXIO and Simulink interface.
 - **ControlDesk Layout**: Provides a GUI for live input/output monitoring and control.
-- **Arduino Interface**: Communicates with the dSPACE SCALEXIO system to control physical components.
+- **Arduino Interface**: Interfaces with the dSPACE SCALEXIO system to control physical components through output pins.
-- **Signal Generation Basics**: All the basics of signal generation project file are provided with the docx file available in the [GitHub repository](https://github.com/thippeswammy/dSPACE/tree/main/dSPACE_Basics).
+- **Signal Generation Basics**: Basic signal generation project file is provided with the docx file available in the [GitHub repository](https://github.com/thippeswammy/dSPACE/tree/main/dSPACE_Basics).

 ## System Requirements